4 minute read

 It is safe to say many businesses do not have a clear and formalised Interviewing process.

-]They do not have a set process for how they will review, measure and shortlist candidates
+By that we mean they do not have a set process for how they will review, measure and shortlist candidates.
+This understandably leads to ineffective hiring.

-Many do not even have standardised interview questions which are asked to every candidate or don't ask the right questions to draw out the candidates expertise and suitability to the role and the organisation itself.
+We frequently find many organisations we visit do not even have a set of standardised interview questions which should be asked to every candidate.
+Alternatively, they don't ask the right questions to draw out the candidate's expertise and suitability to the role and the organisation itself.
 Instead many interview processes are hugely impacted by straightforward bias and first impressions and the ill-conceived idea of "we will just know when we see them".
-If only I had a £ for every time I had heard that over the years!
+If only we had a £ for every time we had heard that over the years!

 Another way to combat this is to use a standardised scoring system within their interview process which when you are using standard questions and a clear system will ensure everyone is assessed exactly the same.